-A couple of years ago, Don Nicholas outlined the attributes of a premium content subscription: not a website itself, but the thing that customers buy – the content subscription.
+A couple of years ago, our CEO Don Nicholas outlined the attributes of a premium content subscription: not a website itself, but the thing that customers buy – the content subscription.

 In updating this post (as we often do with our website content – that’s a Mequoda best practice), here’s a prime example of a great premium content subscription: CooksIllustrated.com, the companion website to Cook’s Illustrated magazine from America’s Test Kitchen.

 This subscription website is, after all, a resounding success in the tremendously crowded recipe and cooking space.
 Its continued success tells us that this is indeed the perfect premium content subscription website.

 If you want to create the perfect premium content subscription at your subscription website, use CooksIllustrated.com as a mentor site, because it exhibits all the necessary attributes to make it a stand-out premium content subscription.

 Find out the CMS features that publishers require to manage an online publishing business.
 Download a FREE copy of 7 Ways Haven Wordpress Goes Beyond Wordpress, and discover the features all publishers should have access to for a bigger audience, greater revenue, and higher profits.

 Attribute #1 of a premium content subscription: Premium content

 In order to be a premium content subscription, the content being sold must stand out in the crowd to get customers to pay for it.
 By its very nature, the word premium means that the information product you’re creating is better than most of the products already available.
 It must meet an unmet customer need that’s compelling, valuable, and easy to communicate.